 Your Mental health

-Almost 75 per cent of Canadians are experiencing some financial stress due to the COVID-19 outbreak.
+Most Canadians are experiencing some financial stress due to the COVID-19 outbreak.
 Thousands have lost their jobs as non-essential businesses have been closed to help stop the spread of the disease.
 The Government of Canada has.
 Learn how to get financial support from the government.

 With the stock markets crashing around the globe you may have noticed your personal investments or pension has taken a hit in recent weeks.
 Depending on your personal situation you may want to keep your money invested.
 The Sun Life website has information about how to weather market volatility.